MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 ---

-#### Administrator tasks: User enrollment
+#### User enrollment administrator tasks

 Other than having Intune setup, there are minimal administrator tasks with this enrollment method.
 This is why it's called "user enrollment".

 - Be sure your devices are [supported](supported-devices-browsers.md).
 - Optional.
 Instead of users entering the Intune server name, you can create a CNAME record that's easier to enter, such as `EnterpriseEnrollment.contoso.com`.
 CNAME records associate a domain name with a specific server.
 In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), test your CNAME record to make sure its configured correctly.
 For more information, see [create a CNAME record](../enrollment/windows-enroll.md#simplify-windows-enrollment-without-azure-ad-premium).

-#### End user tasks: User enrollment
+#### User enrollment end user tasks

 - Users open the **Settings** app > **Accounts** > **Access work or school** > **Connect**.
 They sign in with organization email address and password.
 They're asked for more information, including the Intune server name or CNAME record.
 Be sure to give them all the information they need to enter.

-  Once they enter this information, the device is registered in Azure AD, and is ready to receive the policies and profiles you create.
+  Once they enter this information, the device is enrolled, and ready to receive the policies and profiles you create.

   For more information on the end user experience, see [enroll Windows 10 devices](../user-help/enroll-windows-10-device.md) or [enroll your Windows 8.1 devices](../user-help/enroll-your-w81-or-rt81-windows.md).

 - On non-Windows 10 devices, users must install the Company Portal app from the Microsoft Store.
 Once installed, they open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
 They'll be asked for more information, including the Intune server name.
 Be sure to give them all the information they need to enter.

-  Once they enter this information, the device is registered in Azure AD, and is ready to receive the policies and profiles you create.
+  Once they enter this information, the device is enrolled, and ready to receive the policies and profiles you create.

   ??What is the Company Portal website referenced at https://docs.microsoft.com/mem/intune/enrollment/windows-enroll#tell-users-how-to-enroll-windows-devices??